 By Poulomi Das Sep.
 06, 2019

-Nitesh Tiwari's Chhichhore is a pleasant entertainer elevated by the strength of its supporting cast.
-It's also an unabashed acknowledgement of male failure.
+Nitesh Tiwari’s Chhichhore is an unabashed acknowledgement of male failure.
 If Dangal eulogised individual glory, Chhichhore contradicts it, attempting to universalise an oft-neglected fact: Even losing is a sport.

 But in Chhichhore, his follow-up to Dangal, it’s admirable how smartly the director finds a way to avert the memory of the Aamir Khan-led blockbuster.
 In fact, Chhichore, a nostalgia-dunked excursion about the friendships that we develop during college with people who go on to become makeshift families, feels almost antithetical to Dangal.
 Not only is it financially modest and comparatively easier to mount, but its cast is also remarkably star-free, boasting of actors who hide in the ordinariness of their characters instead of making a star out of them.
 Yet, the most striking dissimilarity between Dangal and Chhichore, that to me felt like a testament to Tiwari’s perspicacity as a storyteller, is the ambition of its intent: If Dangal was a film that reinforced hyper-masculinity, falling at times in its trap, Chhichhore is an unabashed acknowledgement of male failure.
 If Dangal eulogised individual glory, Chhichhore directly contradicts it, attempting to universalise an oft-neglected fact: Even losing is a sport.